Let’s start the exploration with a few components to ease the creation of a GUI.

 Figure 6.5: Text entries associated with labels

-The group also gives access to the controls, although it is not a very efficient way to access the input widgets used in the group; it is handy.
+The label group also gives access to the controls, although it is not a very efficient way to access the input widgets used in the group; it is handy.

 Figure 6.6: Access to the controls of a label group